sourmash-bio/sourmash/doc/support.md

 [full release notes for 4.0](release-notes/sourmash-4.0.md) for all the details and links to the code changes.

+### Migrating from sourmash v4.x to sourmash v5.x

+sourmash v5 is not yet out, but we have begun to make v5 breaking changes.
+We are doing this using `--v5` command line flags that support the switch to v5 behavior.
+Until sourmash v5 is released, no breaking changes will be introduced into the default behavior of sourmash v4.x.

+A full list of breaking changes can be found in the [draft release notes for 5.0](@CTB), which will be kept up to date with the changes as they are made.

 ### Sourmash command line

 If you use sourmash from the command line, there are a few major changes in 4.0 that you should know about.